-Business Segment Net Income Table 5
+Business Segment Net Income Table 8

 Year Ended December 31,

-(dollars in thousands) 2020 2019 2018
+(dollars in thousands) 2021 2020 2019

-Retail Banking \$ 158,764 \$ 204,520 \$ 204,865
+Retail Banking \$ 186,936 \$ 143,651 \$ 204,520

-Commercial Banking 58,878 92,632 94,344
+Commercial Banking 119,773 73,991 92,632

-Treasury and Other (31,888) (12,760) (34,815)
+Treasury and Other (40,974) (31,888) (12,760)

-Total \$ 185,754 \$ 284,392 \$ 264,394
+Total \$ 265,735 \$ 185,754 \$ 284,392

 Retail Banking.
 Our Retail Banking segment includes the financial products and services we provide to consumers, small businesses and certain commercial customers.
-Loan and lease products offered include residential and commercial mortgage loans, home equity lines of credit, automobile loans and leases, personal lines of credit, installment loans, and small business loans and leases.
+Loan and lease products offered include residential and commercial mortgage loans, home equity lines of credit and loans, automobile loans and leases, secured and unsecured lines of credit, installment loans, and small business loans and leases.
 Deposit products offered include checking, savings and time deposit accounts.
 Our Retail Banking segment also includes our wealth management services.
 Products and services from Retail Banking are delivered to customers through 54 banking locations throughout the State of Hawaii, Guam and Saipan.

-Net income for the Retail Banking segment was \$158.8 million for the year ended December 31, 2020, a decrease of \$45.8 million or 22% as compared to the same period in 2019.
-The decrease in net income for the Retail Banking segment was primarily due to a \$46.5 million increase in the Provision, a \$19.6 million decrease in net interest income and a \$3.0 million increase in noninterest expense, partially offset by a \$20.7 million decrease in the provision for income taxes and a \$2.6 million increase in noninterest income.
-The increase in the Provision was primarily due to higher expected credit losses as a result of COVID-19 and its impact on our customers.
-The decrease in net interest income was primarily due to a decrease in transfer pricing credits on interest expenses from deposits as a result of lower yields on our deposit portfolio, partially offset by an increase in loan fees.
-The increase in noninterest expense was primarily due to higher overall expenses that were allocated to the Retail Banking segment and an increase in occupancy expense, partially offset by a decrease in salaries and employee benefits expense.
-The decrease in the provision for income taxes was primarily due to the decrease in pretax income.
-The increase in noninterest income was primarily due to increases in gains on the sale of residential loans and mortgage servicing rights, partially offset by a decrease in overdraft and checking account fees, an increase in amortization on mortgage servicing rights and a decrease in other service charges and fees.
-The increase in total assets for the Retail Banking segment was primarily due to PPP loans, partially offset by the sale of residential mortgages and decreases in consumer loans.
+Net income for the Retail Banking segment was \$186.9 million for the year ended December 31, 2021, an increase of \$43.3 million or 30% as compared to 2020.
+The increase in net income for the Retail Banking segment was primarily due to the Provision.
+The Provision was a benefit of \$16.3 million for the year ended December 31, 2021, compared to a Provision of \$52.7 million for the year ended December 31, 2020.
+The increase in net income for the Retail Banking segment also stemmed from a \$10.5 million increase in net interest income, partially offset by a \$15.0 million increase in noninterest expense, a \$14.9 million increase in the provision for income taxes and a \$6.4 million decrease in noninterest income.
+The decrease in the Provision was largely due to improvements in the credit quality of our loan and lease portfolio and lower expected credit losses as a result of the economic recovery and easing of restrictions related to the COVID-19 pandemic.
+The increase in net interest income was primarily due to higher spread on our residential real estate loans.
+The increase in noninterest expense was primarily due to higher overall expenses that were allocated to the Retail Banking segment, a settlement in connection with a lawsuit against the Company and an increase in equipment expense, partially offset by a decrease in salaries and employee benefits expense, occupancy expense and regulatory assessment and fees.
+The increase in the provision for income taxes was primarily due to the increase in pretax income.
+The decrease in noninterest income was primarily due to decreases in gains on the sale of residential loans, trust and investment services income, service charges on deposit accounts and market adjustments for foreign exchange transactions, partially offset by an increase in other service charges and fees.
+The increase in total assets for the Retail Banking segment was primarily due to an increase in residential real estate loans, partially offset by decreases in indirect automobile loans and other consumer loans.